Detect anomalous quartic gauge couplings at muon colliders with quantum kernel k-means: The event selection strategy of QKKM

 where $p_{T,\gamma}$ and $\eta _{\gamma}$ are the transverse momentum and pseudo-rapidity for each photon, respectively, $\Delta R_{\gamma\gamma}=\sqrt{\Delta \phi_{\gamma\gamma} ^2 + \Delta \eta_{\gamma\gamma}^2}$ where $\Delta \phi_{\gamma\gamma}$ and $\Delta \eta_{\gamma\gamma}$ are differences between the azimuth angles and pseudo-rapidities of two photons.
 The signal events for are generated with one operator at a time.

-In order to study the kinematic features, we require that the final state contains at least two photons~(which is denoted as $N_{\gamma}$ cut).
-At a lepton collider, conservation of momentum can be used to find all components of the missing momentum.
+In order to collect the features, we require that the final state contains at least two photons~(which is denoted as $N_{\gamma}$ cut).
+At a lepton collider, conservation of momentum can be employed to ascertain the full set of missing momentum components.
 In this paper, we choose the components of the four-momenta of the two hardest photons~(the hardest photon is denoted as $\gamma _1$ and the second hardest photon is denoted as $\gamma _2$, respectively) and the missing momentum.
 These observables form a 12-dimensional vector denoted by $p$, of which the components $p^{i}$ are listed in Table ~\ref{table:observable}.

 Before training, the dataset is standardized by using z-score standardization~\cite{Donoho_2004},

 where $\bar{p}^{j}$ and $z^j$ represent the mean value and standard deviation of the $j$-th feature over the SM training datasets.
 The values of $\bar{p}^{j}$ and $z^j$ at different c.m. energies are listed in Tables~\ref{table:mean} and \ref{table:standard}, respectively.